Illinois Great Apple Crunch

-Welcome to the Illinois Great Apple Crunch, a day-long local food celebration!
+Welcome to the Midwest Great Apple Crunch, a day-long local food celebration!

 Check out the tabs in this section to learn about the many ways you can Crunch in school, at home, in groups and at early childhood education sites across Illinois.
 Even organizations and Illinois businesses can Crunch along on the second Thursday in October.
 Happy Crunching!

-Check out and share our Great Apple Crunch one-pager IL GREAT APPLE CRUNCH
+Check out and share our Midwest Great Apple Crunch one-pager

 Here are the steps to follow in order to participate:

-- Register your school, feeding site, education program, residential program, or business in our online form (registration opens in June).
+- Register your school, feeding site, education program, residential program, or at-home group, business, or organization in our online form.

 - Locate a source to buy your local apples.
 We strongly suggest purchasing the apples as opposed to asking for a donation of apples!
 Farm to School programming was created, in part, to support local producers.